Open-PMC-18M: A High-Fidelity Large Scale Medical Dataset for Multimodal Representation Learning: Experiments

 \subsection{Evaluation Setup}

 To systematically assess the impact of dataset scale and curation quality, we perform evaluations along both dimensions.
-Our models are trained under a unified architecture and training protocol to ensure controlled evaluation.
+We train all models under a unified architecture and training protocol to ensure controlled evaluation.
 For models without accessible training data, we instead use publicly released checkpoints obtained from HuggingFace.
 For the text encoder, we use PubMedBERT \citep{pubmedbert}, and for the vision encoder, we adopt a ViT-B/16 transformer \citep{dosovitskiy2020image} pretrained on ImageNet.
-The encoders are trained for 64 epochs with batch size of 2048.
-The best-performing checkpoints for each encoder are selected based on validation retrieval performance.
-The training was performed using 8 NVIDIA A100 GPUs and completed in five days.
-We conducted our experiments using the mmlearn multimodal learning framework, available at https://github.com/VectorInstitute/mmlearn/tree/main.
+Encoders are trained for 60 epochs with a batch size of 2,048, and the best performing checkpoints are selected according to cross-modal retrieval performance on a held-out validation subset of 50,000 randomly sampled pairs.
+Details of the validation procedure and selection criteria are provided in the Appendix (\S\ref{val}).
+Image–text pairs used for training consist of subfigures, the extracted subcaptions, and summarized inline text.
+Training was performed on 8$\times$A100 GPUs and completed in five days.
+We conducted our experiments using the open-source \emph{mmlearn} multimodal learning framework.\footnote{\url{https://github.com/VectorInstitute/mmlearn/tree/main}}

-For assessing the role of quality, particularly subfigure-level extraction, we train a baseline model on the 6 million compound figure-caption pairs of \datasetcomp, where each compound image is used in its original form without panel separation (section \ref{detr}).
+To establish a baseline, we train VLM encoders on the \datasetcomp dataset, where each image-text pair consists of a compound image in its original form (Section \ref{6m}).
 We also include publicly available checkpoints from other models trained on \biomedclip \citep{zhang2023biomedclip} and \biomedica \citep{lozano2025biomedica}.
-For \biomedica, we use the checkpoint referred to as \texttt{BMC-CLIP}$_\text{CF}$ in \citet{lozano2025biomedica}, which is trained on a filtered subset of the full dataset.
-This subset retains content labeled under clinical and scientific imaging, immunoassays, illustrative diagrams, chemical structures, maps, tools and materials, and hand-drawn or screen-based visuals, while explicitly excluding tables and charts.
-The model is trained for 36 epochs.
+For \biomedica, we use the checkpoint referred to as \texttt{BMC-CLIP}$_\text{CF}$ in \citet{lozano2025biomedica}, which is trained on a filtered subset of the full dataset, achieving state-of-the-art performance at the time of publishing \biomedica \citep{lozano2025biomedica}.
 For \biomedclip, we use the checkpoint trained on 15 million image-caption pairs, referred to as \texttt{BioMedCLIP} in \citet{zhang2023biomedclip}.
-All external checkpoints were obtained from their official HuggingFace repositories and are evaluated using our standardized downstream protocols.
+All external checkpoints were obtained from their official HuggingFace repositories and are evaluated using our standard downstream protocols.